varunshamanna/GBS-Assembly-Typer-CRL-nf/README.md

 ```
 release.sh <version number (without v)>
 ```
-This will tag the main branch.
+This will tag the main branch with the specified version number.